 HOURS OF OPERATION

 Birth certificates are issued in two forms--full copies or abstract copies.

 Full copies will always be issued if the County Clerk's office is the holder of the record.
-Sub-courthouse locations are not able to issue full copies of all Tarrant County birth records.

 Out-of-County birth certificates can be obtained in abstract form only.
 Abstract copies may not be suitable for Passport purposes.
 Contact the nearest Passport office for more information.

 If proper identification is not available, a written notarized affidavit can be presented from a person who is given specific permission to obtain the record.
 The affidavit cannot be for third party requests.
 The person who is given permission must complete a separate application and present a valid government-issued ID.